She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Mia saw the recognition strike him a second too late.

-Claire looked at Martin with a calm that was somehow harsher than anger.
+Claire looked at Martin with a calm so controlled it felt harsher than yelling.

 “This is being blown out of proportion.”

-Claire turned slightly toward the room, toward the customers who had gone entirely quiet.
+Claire turned slightly toward the room, toward the customers who had gone completely quiet.

 “An old man tries to buy soup.
 A member of your staff helps him.
 And your contribution is to humiliate both of them in public.”
-She looked back at him.
+She turned back to him.
 “No, Mr. Doyle.
 If anything, this has finally been put in the right proportion.”

-She held out her hand to her assistant.
+She held out her hand to her assistant, who gave her the folder.

-Claire opened it, removed one document, and laid it flat on the counter.
+Claire removed one document and laid it flat on the counter.

 “You are relieved of duty effective immediately, pending formal review.”